carpentries-incubator/workflows-nextflow/_episodes/03-channels.md

 # Channels

-In the last episode we learnt that channels are the way in which Nextflow sends data around a workflow.
+Earlier we learnt that channels are the way in which Nextflow sends data around a workflow.
 Channels connect processes via their inputs and outputs.
 Channels can store multiple items, such as files (e.g. fastq files) or values.
 The number of items a channel stores determines how many times a process runs.

 ## Why use Channels?

-Channels let Nextflow handle file management, allowing complex tasks to be split up, run in parallel & reducing 'admin' required to get the right inputs to the right parts of the pipeline.
+Channels let Nextflow handle file management, allowing complex tasks to be split up, run in parallel & reduces 'admin' required to get the right inputs to the right parts of the pipeline.

 ![Channel files](../fig/channel-files.png)